soundpress/nycadministrativecode/docs/c07/index.rst

    (e) Real estate services.
 It shall be an unlawful discriminatory practice, because of the actual or perceived race, creed, color, national origin, gender, disability, sexual orientation, uniformed service, age, marital status, partnership status, or alienage or citizenship status of any person or because children are, may be or would be residing with such person:

-      (1) To deny such person access to, membership in or participation in a multiple listing service, real estate brokers' organization, or other service ; or
+      (1) To deny such person access to, membership in or participation in a multiple listing service, real estate brokers' organization, or other service; or

       (2) To represent to such person that access to or membership in such service or organization is not available, when in fact it is available.